CartoDB/carto-selfhosted-helm/customizations/README.md

   The actual creation of the load balancer happens asynchronously, and information about the provisioned balancer is published in the Service's `.status.loadBalancer` field.

-- Expose your Carto Application with an `Ingress`
+- Expose your Carto Application with an `Ingress` (**This is currently supported only for GKE**).

   Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
 Traffic routing is controlled by rules defined on the Ingress resource, you can find more documentation [here](https://kubernetes.io/docs/concepts/services-networking/ingress/).

-  Within this option, you could choose use your own TLS certificates or use GCP SSL Managed Certificates.
+  Within this option you could either use your own TLS certificates, or GCP SSL Managed Certificates.

   **Useful links**

   - [google-managed-certs](https://cloud.google.com/load-balancing/docs/ssl-certificates/google-managed-certs#caa)
   - [creating_an_ingress_with_a_google-managed_certificate](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs#creating_an_ingress_with_a_google-managed_certificate)

-#### Using the `LoadBalancer` mode in the Carto Router service
+#### Expose CARTO with the Carto Router service in `LoadBalancer` mode

 You can find an example [here](service_loadBalancer/config.yaml).
 Also, we have prepared a few specifics for different Kubernetes flavors, just add the config that you need in your `customizations.yaml`: